sitestacker/docs/_articles/writing-on-site-stacker-docs/markdown-elements.md

 ---
 title: Markdown Elements
 category: Writing on Site Stacker Docs
-date: 2016-02-05 00:00:00
+date: 2016-02-02 00:00:00
 ---

-Articles are written in [Markdown](http://daringfireball.net/projects/markdown/).
+Articles are written in [Markdown](http://daringfireball.net/projects/markdown/) and this site uses [kramdown](http://kramdown.gettalong.org/syntax.html) to parse the code.
 This page shows all elements that can be used in a page.

 ## Basic writing

 ### Paragraphs

 Paragraphs are just one or more lines of consecutive text followed by one or more blank lines.

 On July 2, an alien mothership entered Earth's orbit and deployed several dozen saucer-shaped "destroyer" spacecraft, each 15 miles (24 km) wide.

 ### Headings

 You can create a heading by adding one or more `#` symbols before your heading text.
 The number of `#` you use will determine the size of the heading.

 ```
 # The largest heading (an <h1> tag)